msantos/collectd-prv-rs/README.md

 # DESCRIPTION

-collectd-prv: stdout to collectd notifcations
+collectd-prv: stdout to collectd notifications

 collectd-prv converts stdout from a process into collectd notifications, optionally acting like a pressure relief valve during event floods.